5 Beginner Runner’s Frustrations And How To Overcome Them

 I have read that some new runners, and some people who are thinking about taking up running, do have doubts that may develop into complex runner’s frustrations.
 So, what are they?
 And can they be conquered?

-Beginner Runner’s frustration number 1: ‘I don’t know how to run’😟
+Number 1 Beginner Runner’s frustrations: ‘I don’t know how to run’😟

 We all knew perfectly well how to run when we were kids, without thinking.
 It’s about moving faster than walking by using the same tools of trade, legs.
 I haven’t even mentioned ‘fast’ running, just travelling faster than when we walk, at any tempo that suits us.